laurentperroteau/yupik-mixin-transition/README.md

 ### Useful placeholders for CSS3 transition

->  Equivalent to jQuery slide up/down and fade in/out, work in IE9+ (working in IE8 but without transition).
+>  Equivalent to jQuery slide up/down and fade in/out, work in IE9+ (working in IE8 but without transition), using compass.

 Install using Bower: